-2.9 LED Indication
+2.10 LED Indication

-LED Function State Interpretation POWER Power status ON OFF The power is supplied to the switch.
-The power is not supplied to the switch.
-MGT Management status OFF ON The switch is in initialization.
-The switch is initialized completely.
-LNK/1000M/ACT Port link status ON BLINK OFF A 1000Mbps link is established.
-(No traffic) Port link is up and there is traffic.
-Port link is down.
-LNK/100M/ACT Port link status ON BLINK OFF A 100Mbps link is established.
-(No traffic) Port link is up and there is traffic.
-Port link is down.
-LNK/10M/ACT Port link status ON BLINK OFF A 10Mbps link is established.
-(No traffic) Port link is up and there is traffic.
-Port link is down.
-FX8 FX8 status OFF ON RJ-45 copper connection is selected on Port 8.
-SFP fiber connection is selected on Port 8.
+LED Function State Interpretation Power Power status ON The power is supplied to the switch.
+OFF The power is not supplied to the switch.
+M Management status OFF The switch is in initialization and diagnostics.
+BLINK The switch is initialized completely with diagnostic error.
+ON The switch is initialized completely and normal.
+1000M Port link status ON A 1000Mbps link is established.
+(No traffic) BLINK Port link is up and there is traffic.
+OFF Port link is down.
+10/100M Port link status ON A 10Mbps or 100Mbps link is established.
+(No traffic) BLINK Port link is up and there is traffic.
+OFF Port link is down.
+PoE Port PoE status ON PoE power is delivered on the port.
+OFF No PoE power is delivered.
+F7 F7 status OFF RJ-45 copper connection is selected on Port 7.
+ON SFP fiber connection is selected on Port 8.
+F8 F8 status OFF RJ-45 copper connection is selected on Port 8.
+ON SFP fiber connection is selected on Port 8.